-I, as plan administrator, verify that the explanation that is reproduced below or attached to this notice is the explanation concerning your termination reported on the Schedule C (Form 5500) attached to the 2017 Form 5500, Annual Return/Report of Employee Benefit Plan, for the (enter name of plan).
-This Form 5500 is identified in line 2b by the nine-digit EIN (enter sponsor's EIN), and in line 1b by the three-digit PN (enter plan number).

-You have the opportunity to comment to the Department of Labor concerning any aspect of this explanation.
+that is reproduced below or attached to this notice is the explanation concerning n 5500) attached to the 2021 Form 5500, Annual Return/Report of Employee (enter name of plan).
+This Form 5500 (enter sponsor's EIN), and in line 1b by the three-digit You have the opportunity to comment to the Department of Labor concerning any aspect of this explanation.
 Comments should include the name, EIN, and PN of the plan and be submitted to: Office of Enforcement, Employee Benefits Security Administration, U.S. Department of Labor, 200 Constitution Avenue, N.W., Washington, DC 20210.
 Signed Dated